ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```sh
    kubectl get services
    ```
-   {:pre}
+   {: pre}
 1. Locate the service linked to your application.
 It is named after your project.
-   If your project name contains hyphens, they may have been removed by the chart, e.g `my-project` would become `myproject`.
+   If your project name contains hyphens, they may have been removed by the chart, e.g `kubernetes-node-app` would become `kubernetesnodeapp`.
 1. Make note of the the public port the service is listening on.
 The port is a 5-digit number(e.g., 31569) under `PORT(S)`.
 1. Identify a public IP of a worker node with the command below:
    ```sh